RPalaciosDev/Project2_CST438-01_2252/image-storage-service/README.md

 - [Railway Deployment Guide for Beginners](#railway-deployment-guide-for-beginners)

 ## Project Overview
-The **Image Storage Service** allows users to upload images to AWS S3 and stores their metadata in MongoDB.
+The **Image Storage Service** allows users to retrieve images from AWS S3 and stores their metadata in MongoDB.
 The metadata includes:
 - File name
 - S3 URL
 - Uploaded by